 Conversely, some things that are us can become no longer us.
 I call this process “disowning.”

-When we eat and drink, we are enowning — literally incorporating — things that are not us.
+When we eat and drink, we are enowning—literally incorporating—things that are not us.
 When we learn a language or a skill, we are enowning something that is not us.
-We are becoming the vehicle through with a tradition of practices stretching back into unrecorded history lives and perpetuates itself.
+We are becoming the vehicle through which a tradition of practices stretching back into unrecorded history lives and perpetuates itself.
 When we adopt ideas, really believe them, and live accordingly, we are enowning them.
 When we cut our hair or trim our nails, we are disowning parts of ourselves.
-When we decide that ideas are no longer true and values no longer good, we disown and disavow them.
+When we decide that certain ideas are no longer true and values no longer good, we disown and disavow them.

 There are, however, some things that you can enown but cannot disown, chief among them your mother tongue and the culture instilled along with it.
 If your brain is your hardware, your mother tongue and culture are your operating system.
 If our genes constitute our first nature, our language and culture constitute our second nature, which provide the context and framework for all subsequent experience.
 No matter how many other languages you learn, no matter how widely you might travel, no matter how rootless and cosmopolitan you might aspire to be, these new acquisitions do not erase your mother language and culture.
 They are simply added on top of them.
 You can never fully uproot yourself from your mother tongue and culture.
 You cannot get rid of them.
 It’s like trying to run away from your own shadow.
 It always follows you.
 It’s always there, whether you own up to it or not.

 If self-consciousness presupposes disengagement from the world and self-objectification, one has to ask: Is self-consciousness healthy?
-Yes, within limits, it is.
+Yes, within limits.
 Life can be viewed as a constant process of enowning and disowning, both things in the world and aspects of ourselves.
 For conscious beings, self-consciousness is healthy as a tool of self-criticism and self-improvement.
-Self-consciousness allows us disengage, objectify, and then either improve or disown beliefs and patterns of feeling and behavior that might otherwise harm us.
+Self-consciousness allows us disengage, objectify, and then either improve and enown or simply disown beliefs and patterns of feeling and behavior that might otherwise harm us.

 But there are limits to self-consciousness.